Posted on Jun 06, 2021

 The challenge is dealing with the volume of work while maintaining the extremely high quality of medical care that our patients and referring doctors expect from us.
 We can succeed by efficiently leveraging technology and subspecialty expertise while treating each patient as a VIP.

 Dr. William Morrison has been in academic medicine for over 25 years, specializing in musculoskeletal imaging and intervention.
 The Past President of the Society of Skeletal Radiology, he is currently a reading radiologist at DocPanel and works closely with the Orthopedic Surgeons at Rothman Institute.
 Dr. Morrison is passionate about problem-solving and medical device development.
-While in the Air Force, he developed a steerable needle for my procedures.
+While in the Air Force, he developed the first steerable needle enabling active guidance around objects within the body.
 Most recently, he developed Trace Ortho, the first device for tendon reattachment that does not require surgery.

 NEXT UP: Patient Story Feature - Hip Labral Tear Second Opinion - Patient Navigates Post Surgery Pain